 Get Involved

-CARE seeks to engage a wide range of people with an interest in older adult health, from healthcare and housing providers, to students and faculty, to community members and local organizations.
+CARE seeks to engage a wide range of people with an interest in older adult health, from healthcare and service providers, to students and faculty, to community members and local organizations.

 CARE’s upcoming events and other opportunities to get involved are described below.
 (Our previous events are listed here.)
 Please contact us if you are interested or would like more information.

-You can also connect with CARE on Twitter and Facebook, and subscribe to our email newsletter at right.
+You can also connect with CARE on Facebook and LinkedIn, and subscribe to our email newsletter below.

 Sign up for our newsletter